ChristianDaza/Hangman/README.md

 ## Main Featues

 - Requires minimal coding from the user.
-- Already comes with a list of words with varying degrees of difficulties.
+- Already comes with a list of words with varying degrees of difficulty.
-- Displays number of letter to the user as underscores: "_".
+- Displays the number of letters to the user as underscores.
 - Gives feedback to the user based on the guess.
 - Substitutes undercores with the correclty guessed letters, in their orignal position from the random word.
 - If a letter have more than one occurence in the random word all the occurences will be display when the letter is gueesed.
 - Displays and updates the number of lives the user has after each wrong guess.
-- Number of lives adapts to the difficulty of the word.
+- Number of lives adapts to the difficulty of the random word.

 ## Licence